Developing Strong Leaders Through Stronger Friendships

 Our coaching methodology is age based until swimmers reach high school.
 Coach Mickey Murad explains, “Kids are socially more comfortable with their peers, and we’ve seen this approach improve their performance across the ability spectrum.”

-Some swimmers who display speed or talent at a particular stroke at a younger age are encouraged by other clubs to move up to an older division and specialize, prioritizing the need for yardage and time in the water over cultivating leadership skills in their own peer group and broadening their skills.
-This results in stagnation for many team members who rarely get a chance to train with the fastest kids in their cohort or work on their weaker strokes.
-Because the whole team develops rapidly in this model, the strongest swimmers are ultimately pushed harder.
+Swimmers who display speed or talent at a particular stroke early on are encouraged by other clubs to move up to older divisions and specialize, prioritizing the need for more yardage and time in the water over cultivating friendships within their own peer group.

 This stagnates the entire program because advanced swimmers not only fail to broaden their skills but they also struggle to bond with their older teammates.
 It also weakens the whole program by segmenting team members, which prevents swimmers from training with the fastest swimmers in their cohort.

 We believe the whole team benefits from age-group curriculum because it creates diversity in every lane.
 The onus is then on our coaches to challenge all swimmers to become leaders everyday.
 The result is more than just a team that develops rapidly with swimmers pushing each other hard at practice; it is a team bonded by strong friendships.